brisa-build/brisa/docs/building-your-application/components-details/web-components.md

 > }
 > ```
 >
-> This is not related with reacitivity, but for web components Brisa needs to specify the [`observedAttributes`](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
+> This is not related with reactivity, but for web components Brisa needs to specify the [`observedAttributes`](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).

 ### Step 1: Pass props to the child component